MinaProtocol/mina/rfcs/0032-bazel.md

 Bazel has builtin support for test targets.

+#### Cross-platform builds

+- Linux target from Mac host is in scope.
+This is needed in order to create docker images on the mac.

 #### Remote caching and execution

 Bazel supports both of these, but they are outside the scope of this